 Frequently Asked Questions

-Weighing both the pros and cons of bringing your own golf clubs to Indochina, my advice is that if your trip is mainly for golf, you will be happier using your own full set of 14 clubs.
+Weighing both the pros and cons of bringing your own golf clubs to on your Golfing Holiday, my advice is that if your trip is mainly for golf, you will be happier using your own full set of clubs.
 You will feel more comfortable, confident and not have to get used to anything new, thus promoting better scores in the process.
 On the other hand, if you are travelling more for sightseeing, business, or have arranged your own golf and transfers, then I would suggest renting clubs at each course.

-In the case where golfing in Indochina is your main holiday objective, you most likely would have booked your Indochina golf holiday through a specialized golf tour operator such as Golfcorner who is well equipped to properly handle and secure golf equipment and has already factored in baggage transfers into your package.
+If playing golf is your main holiday objective, you most likely would have booked your International golf holiday through a specialised golf tour operator such as Golf Corner who are well equipped to properly handle and secure golf equipment and has already factored in baggage transfers into your package.

 Often, I get this question from clients of my golf travel company?
 Actually, I too wrestle with this question.
 When I pack to leave on a golf trip, the main conundrum is always which travel bag should I use for my clubs?
 Should I take the hard case, the one that looks like a portable coffin, the soft sided case which runs the risk of club damage from the gorillas that seem to work in airport baggage handling, or the soft-sided hybrid?

-In addition to your golf clubs there are the 7 essential items to bring when golfing in Indochina
+In addition to your golf clubs there are the 7 essential items to bring when golfing to international destinations.